Hanjin Shipping gets U.S. court order, cash to unload ships

-A U.S. judge on Friday signed an order granting Hanjin Shipping Co Ltd (117930.KS) provisional protection from creditors in the United States, enabling some vessels to dock and unload at U.S. ports.
+(Reuters) - A U.S. judge on Friday signed an order granting Hanjin Shipping Co Ltd 117930.KS provisional protection from creditors in the United States, enabling some vessels to dock and unload at U.S. ports.

 South Korea's Hanjin had asked U.S. Bankruptcy Judge John Sherwood to issue an order to prevent creditors from seizing Hanjin ships or property, and to allow cargo owners to make arrangements to retrieve goods stranded in warehouses.